Fireball over Germany 'most probably' asteroid fragment | DW | 29.11.2020

-A mysterious fireball was sighted streaking through the night sky over western Germany at the weekend, astronomers said Sunday.
+A mysterious fireball was sighted streaking through the night sky over western Germany over the weekend, astronomers said Sunday.

 "Most probably it was an asteroid fragment that had entered the atmosphere," said DLR fireball expert Dieter Heinlein, positioning Saturday evening's eye-catcher roughly over Kassel city in central Germany.

-Within hours, some 90 sightings were notified to the network, said Professor Jürgen Oberst, Planetary Geodesy head at Berlin's TU, on Sunday.
+Within hours, some 90 sightings were notified to the network, said Professor Jürgen Oberst, head of planetary geodesy at Berlin's TU, on Sunday.

-The regional Rheinische Post (RP) newspaper on Sunday carried a motorist's dashboard camera footage of the brief fly-by over the Rhine river metropolis.
+The regional Rheinische Post (RP) newspaper carried a motorist's dashboard camera footage of the brief flyby over the Rhine River metropolis.

 From Schleswig-Holstein state in northern Germany, another witness told the Gahberg observatory in Austria: "Sighting of a bright object with a green tail flying from west to east."